lerna/lerna/commands/publish/README.md

 > Note: the `latest` tag is the one that is used when a user runs `npm install my-package`.
 > To install a different tag, a user can run `npm install my-package@prerelease`.

+### `--force-publish`
+Publish all packages no matter if anything changed since last release.

 ### `--git-head <sha>`